suzylah/creativeacts/README.md

 # creativeacts
-Creative Acts / Mašta – magazine for creative activism.
-Site and archive of all issues plus handbook 2006 - 2015
+RIP Creative Acts / Mašta – magazine for creative activism 2006 - 2015.
+Site and archive of all magazine issues plus the handbook

 ## instructions for collaborators